This website is intended for a US audience only

 Where do clinical research studies take place?

 Clinical research studies can take place in many locations, including hospitals, universities, doctors’ offices, and community clinics.
-If you decide to take part in the clinical research study, you will receive information regarding the clinical research study location.

 If you are interested in the BEACON-CF clinical research study, click here to find out where it is taking place near you.